Edgar Rice Burroughs: A Sesquicentennial Tribute--His Life

 In 1903, with no real prospects, Ed returned to Idaho, joining his brothers, Yale graduates George and Harry, who were successful ranchers in southern Idaho, and partners in the Sweetser-Burroughs Mining Company.
 ERB became manager of their Snake River gold dredge operation.
 Financially, it all led to nothing, but Burroughs did write his first novelette/short novel, Minidoka, during this period.

 Minidoka was set in a hidden 'lost land' in Idaho.
-While borrowing elements from Frank L. Baum--the preeminent American fantasist at that time--it presaged much of ERB's subsequent work.
+While borrowing elements from L. Frank Baum--the preeminent American fantasist at that time--it presaged much of ERB's subsequent work.
 Breakneck adventure, romance, wildly imaginative settings and political/social satire--all emblematic throughout Burroughs' later literary oeuvre—were present in that seminal work.
 It would be over a century until it was published.

 Burroughs spent about seven years as a pencil-sharpener wholesaler.
 While certainly not the worst of all occupations, it is hard to see someone of Ed's temperament and obvious intellectual capacity being happy and content in such a position.
 Apparently, having ample time on his hands, he read a lot of pulps.
 The pulps were entering their golden age.
 ERB would gild that age even further.